horaciojj/regba/README.md

 # Notice 2020-01-28
 This version is based on pingflood release for RetroFw.

-Basically, I added support for RG-350 and PocketGo 2 devices, and added a few things that I missed.
+Basically, I added support for RG-350 and PocketGo 2 devices and a few things that I missed.

 # TempGBA version 1.45, 2013-09-14